tousifo/student-result-processing/README.md

   - Visit the "Update Dashboard" tab to modify and update your CGPA records.
   - Logout securely from your account when done.

-## Development
+## :wrench: Development

-This app is built using [Java Programming Language].
-Here's how you can get started with development:
+This app is built using [Java].
+Here's how you can get started with development.

-## Contributing
+## :handshake: Contributing

 Contributions to this project are welcome!
 To contribute, follow these steps: